 3. Sample the Unforgettable Giapo Ice-cream

-One of the things that New Zealand is quite famous for is its dedication to tasty things.
-Auckland food is no exception to this but what Auckland has that is more unique than the rest of the country is the most incredible ice cream experience in the country.
+New Zealand does a lot of things well, one of the is its dedication to the culinary arts.
+If you want to try the exquisite food when you’re over in kiwi lad then look no further then Auckland.
+Moreover, Auckland has something uniquely it’s own.
+In the middle of the bust city streets is the most incredible ice cream in the country, even the world.
 Nestled in downtown Auckland at 12 Gore Street near Britomart, is something a little out of the ordinary, in a good way.

 Giapo ice cream represents more than the ice cream itself, every flavor is treated as an experience and every person that comes into the store is treated as guest on a magical culinary journey.
-The man behind Giapo Ice Cream is Giapo Grazioli and his wife Annarosa.
 It’s not chefs they have on their staff either, there’s scientists behind the magic as well.

-Creating things you could only dream of like hot chips and ice cream, a colossal squid, a selfie frame and hot cross buns.
+The one of a kind story has a primary focus on imagination and ingenuity so it is no surprise that they are constantly creating things you could only dream of like hot chips and ice cream, a colossal squid, a selfie frame and hot cross buns.
 What else makes Giapo special?
-There is no ice cream on display in the palor so you’re deciding purely by reading and testers.
+There is no ice cream on display in the parlor so you’re deciding purely by reading and by complementary samples from the top notch customer service team.

 4. Hike Incredible Trails